Johnny Roventini: I Love Lucy

-He is possibly best remembered of all his Philip Morris related-work for the I Love Lucy show.
+He was probably most well known for his Philip Morris promotional work in the sitcom I Love Lucy.
 In 1951, in the early days of commercial broadcast television in the United States, the new comedy show ran into difficulties when it first sought sponsorship.
 This was due to the Cuban character played by Desi Arnaz.
 Advertisers were fearful of unknown public acceptance of the show featuring a marriage of mixed ethnicity in that era.
 After failing to win financial backing from CBS executives, Arnaz traveled to New York to hawk the show, and struck a deal with advertising mogul Milton Biow, who bought the show for his client, Philip Morris cigarettes.
 The tobacco company sponsored I Love Lucy exclusively from its premiere on October 15, 1951, through Christmas of 1954 (it then shifted to an "alternate sponsorship" with Procter & Gamble until June 1955).
 Although Philip Morris had a rich return for its investment and risk-taking in backing I Love Lucy, Arnaz also had the wisdom to retain ownership of the I Love Lucy shows, effectively inventing both the "rerun" and syndication procedures for the fledgling television industry.

 The show was enormously popular with the viewing public, and with Lucy and Desi, and sidekicks William Frawley and Vivian Vance (as neighbors Fred and Ethel Mertz), Johnny and Philip Morris gained into unprecedented national television prominence.
 Johnny's voice and face was often the first thing one heard and saw respectively on Monday evenings on the CBS television network as I Love Lucy opened.
 Johnny also did a number of commercial spots with stars of the hit show, Lucille Ball and Arnaz, who were expected to promote products sponsoring their shows in that era, when embedding ads straight into programs and in having the stars of shows do ads for the sponsors was common practice.
 In a particularly memorable episode, "Lucy Does a TV Commercial", the actress dresses up in the "Johnny the Bellhop" costume.
 Industry watchers reported that Lucy, Desi and Johnny had soon become fast friends while working together.

 As I Love Lucy was enjoying its enormous popularity, the U.S. was in an early period of the Cold War.
 The politics of communism and the possibilities that subversive pro-communism activities were active within the United States became known as a Red Scare.
 In September 1953, allegations surfaced from columnist Walter Winchell that Lucille Ball was being investigated by the House Committee on Un-American Activities in the U.S. Congress for alleged communist ties.
 Johnny traveled from his home in New York to be with her at Desilu studios in Los Angeles, a gesture of support from both Roventini and her show's sponsor, Philip Morris, which she never forgot.
 Although with much difficulty, Lucy was able to disprove the charges.